 Hola, hola amigos, ¿qué tal?

-If you’re thinking about buying that dream property in Ibiza, or even just planning on making regular trips to this beautiful island of ours, we believe that you will get so much more out of your time here if you can get by with even just a little bit of the Spanish language up your sleeve.
+If you’re thinking about buying that dream property in Ibiza, or even just planning on making regular trips to this beautiful island of ours, we believe that you will get so much more out of your time here if you can get by with even just a little bit of the Spanish language (and useful Spanish expressions) up your sleeve.
 Ibiza is a wonderfully multi-cultural island and admittedly you are never far from someone that will happily speak in English with you, but, hey, picking up the culture and learning to fit in is all part of the fun of your new life overseas!
 We presented ‘5 Spanish phrased to master’ in a previous blog post, and now with these additional expressions in your tool-kit you will making new Spanish friends in no time at all!

 This expression can be said in many different ways, including salir de fiesta, salir de copasand salir a divertirse.
 However, salir de marcha is the most universal.

 Use marcha to mean “party,” so if you want to know how the nightlife is in a particular place, make sure to ask:

 – ¿Cómo es la marcha allí? / ¿Qué tal es la marcha allí?
 (How is the nightlife there?)

 This beautiful word, which probably won’t end up being your favourite (or perhaps it will), is used quite often and can mean two different things.

 – ¿Estás de coña?
 (Are you kidding me / joking?)

 We can also use it in a positive way to let someone know that you are kidding, especially if they are beginning to take a joke too seriously:

 – !No me hagas caso!
 Estoy de coña (Do not take it seriously!
 I’m kidding!)